apache/cloudberry-site/docs/cbdb-linux-compile.md

     ```

     :::info
-    Cloudberry Database is built with GPORCA by default.
+    Apache Cloudberry is built with GPORCA by default.
 If you want to build CBDB without GPORCA, add the `--disable-orca` flag in the `./configure` command.

     ```bash
     ./configure --disable-orca --with-perl --with-python --with-libxml --prefix=/usr/local/cloudberrydb